I use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or simply use it as a dip. It only has 1g net carbs per serving!

 - Even though it is creamy, you can still use it as a marinade for chicken and fish.
 The oils from the avocado will soak into the meat, keeping it juicy as you cook it.

 - You definitely need to try this as the dressing for your homemade coleslaw.
-You’ll never go back to regular mayo again!
+You may never go back to regular mayo again!

 Frequently Asked Questions About Avocado Mayonnaise